RYanXuDev/InputDeviceDetector/HowToDetectInputDeviceChange/Assets/Input Device Detector/How to use.md

-# InputDeviceDetector
-A small script to detect runtime input device change for Unity Input System.

-## How To Use
 1. Import the package to your project.
 2. Simply drag the "Input Device Detector" prefab in the Prefab folder into your scene.
 3. In your own script using the namespace InputDeviceDetection.